-Cultivators of genetically controlled feminized and un-feminzed hemp seeds.
-Whether you are looking for certified organic or non-organic CBD and CBG strains, Biomass or Smokable Flower or Planting For Large Acreage – we are your partner.
+Cultivators of genetically controlled feminized and unfeminized hemp seeds.
+Whether you are looking for certified organic or non-organic CBD and CBG strains, Biomass or Smokable Flower or Planting Large Acreage for Fiber and Grain – we are your partner.

 Our knowledge can help create high levels of success in hemp farming.
 We want you to enter the market with confidence and with a credible partner.
 We look forward to making you successful in the growing hemp industry.

 For Inquires regarding our other Feminized Varieties, Non-Feminized seeds, Biomass or Smokable Flower, please contact us.

 Cherry Cherry Wife

 Hemp is an agricultural crop that has been actively cultivated since 8,000 BCE.
 Hemp has over 25,000 known uses including food, textiles, paper, bio diesel and thousands more.
 Hemp produces fiber for building materials and textiles, bast for paper, oil for biodiesel, ethanol for energy, grain for people and cattle and has a long list of possible health and nutraceutical benefits as well.

 Hemp contains over 100 compounds and 426 chemical entities.
 The primary difference between hemp and marijuana is the concentration of a compound called THC.
 THC is the active compound found in marijuana that is known to get people “high”.
 Hemp contains less than .3% (.003) THC and hemp cannot get a person “high”.

 The farm bill makes hemp a 100% federally legal agricultural crop that is eligible for crop insurance, banking and federal grants.
 It puts hemp in a similar realm as traditional crops like corn, wheat and soy, etc.